MrDeepPurple/Altitudo/README.md

 - (Optional) LiPo battery
 - (Optional) Micro switch

-Note: Instead of LiPo battery, the device can be powered through the ESP32 usb port using a powerbank.
-LiPo
+Note: Instead of LiPo battery, the device can be powered through the ESP32 usb port using a powerbank

 ### Building